 Building the business around the niche

 In life people don’t buy a product or service, they buy the solution you offer to them.

 You probably heard about finding the needs of your customers, then providing a service, which solves it.

 You can be a designer, who specializes in creating visual content for online media.
 This is your niche.

 Then you need to find people who need this service.
-Online magazines, companies with corporate blogs, bloggers are your target market.
+Online magazines, companies with corporate blogs, and bloggers are your target market.

-If you are a photographer, your specialization can be the portraits, or even more narrow – the headshots – this is your niche.
+If you are a photographer, your specialization can be portraits, or even more narrow – the headshots – this is your niche.

 Who are those people who want or need it?

 Business people, service providers, entrepreneurs with an online presence, and people who need pictures for the website and online profiles.
-Actors and models need to update them portrait regularly too.
+Actors and models need to update their portraits regularly too.

 After you establish yourself in this market, you can offer your service to another audience.
 That’s how you can expand your business.

 Another way of looking for a niche is to consider how you can make people’s lives better.

 Think about what people want, what they dream about.

 Many of them want to have more free time, travel, be in good shape, have a successful business, and so on.